-Log in the network camera to enter the live view page, or you can click Live View on the menu bar of the main page to enter the live view page.
+Log in the network camera to enter the live view page, or you can click on the menu bar of the main page to enter the live view page.

-The functions vary depeding on different speed dome models.
+The functions vary depeding on different camera models.
 Refer to the actual interface as standard.